django-cms/django-cms/README.rst

 The django CMS Association is a non-profit organization that was founded in 2020 with the goal to drive the success of django CMS, by increasing customer happiness, market share and open-source contributions.
 We provide infrastructure and guidance for the django CMS project.

-The non-profit django CMS Association is dependent on donations to fulfilf its purpose.
+The non-profit django CMS Association is dependent on donations to fulfill its purpose.
 The best way to donate is to become a member of the association and pay membership fees.
 The funding will be funneled back into core development and community projects.

 `Join the django CMS Association <https://www.django-cms.org/en/contribute/>`_.